Your browser does not support JavaScript.

 Credit Reports

-A derogatory mark is negative credit-file information that suggests elevated repayment risk or account trouble.
+Derogatory mark means negative credit-file information that suggests elevated repayment risk or account trouble.

 Read more about Derogatory Mark.